agnoster/literapi/README.md

 In essence, you write a couple examples in your doc/spec and - *BAM* - LiterAPI turns those into executable tests.

+It uses [JSONExp][] for matching expected vs. actual JSON responses.
+See the [JSONExp Documentation][] for more detailed information on the special syntax features.

 ## Installation

     npm install -g literapi